Terms & Conditions

 19. Storage and Collection

-Storage charges will be levied on all lots not collected within seven days of the sale.
+Storage charges will be levied on all lots not collected within FIVE working days of the sale.
 This will include a handling fee of £5 plus VAT per consignment as well as a storage charge of £1 plus VAT per lot per day.
 No goods may be collected until these charges have been paid.

 20. Droit de Suite Royalty Charges

 A work of art by a living artist, or those who have died within the last 70 years, which costs more than the UK sterling equivalent of €1,000 will incur a royalty charge.
 We pass this payment onto the Design and Artists Copyright Society (DACS), and do not charge a handling fee.
 Buyers can calculate royalty charges on the DACS website.

 We use the euro to UK sterling exchange rate which applies on the day of the sale.
 It is the buyer’s responsibility to check the relevant exchange rate.